 ABS plastic is a strong and stable material with a glossy surface – making it perfect for especially used everyday objects like cutlery drawers, kitchen utensils, toothbrush mugs and bathroom hooks.
 ABS is made from oil-based, non-renewable raw materials, but development is progressing and we are using more and more recycled ABS.
 It is an important step towards our goal of only using plastic that is recycled or from renewable sources.

-Light where you need it, with no messy cords
+Light where you need it, with no messy cables

-You can put STÖTTA lights just about anywhere – in drawers, closets, bookshelves, cabinets – because it’s battery-operated and doesn’t need to be connected to the main power supply.
-It’s also easy to install, gives good light – and has no messy cords.
+You can put STÖTTA lighting just about anywhere – in drawers, closets, bookshelves, cabinets – because it’s battery-operated and doesn’t need to be connected to the mains supply.
+It’s also easy to install, gives good light – and has no messy cables.